 Read all about this innovation here.
 Modern Meadow’s leather doesn’t grow on a cow.

-I believe that this to be an advancement, but it brings with it a whole new world of ethical conundrums.
+I believe that this is an advancement, but it brings a whole new world of ethical conundrums.

 For example, collagen-based leather is essentially real skin, so will this material encourage the wearing of actual dead animals?

 By this, I mean, if you can’t distinguish the fake from the original, then will it encourage a black market in the skin trade?

 The growing and processing of collagen-based leather may be expensive.
 However, the illegal rearing and slaughtering of animals may not be!